wesleytian/wesleytian.com/posts/reno-review.md

 ---
 title: "A Review of Reno, Nevada"
 date: "2021-03-20"
-draft: true
+draft: false
 ---

-Not even 9 months since I made the bold decision to move to Reno, Nevada, I've decided to leave.
+Not even 9 months since I made the bold decision to move to Reno, Nevada, I'm deciding to leave.
 I wrote about my reasons for moving here last August, and it boiled down to three primary reasons:

 1. I wanted to be closer to nature (Lake Tahoe, the Sierra Nevada mountain range, and National Parks) during the pandemic as bustling cities lost their value.
-2. I was working on a startup and wanted to be more frugal while still enjoying a high quality of life.
+2. I was working at a very early-stage startup and wanted to be more frugal while still enjoying a high quality of life.
-3. I wanted to be somewhat close to my friends and family, most of whom live in the San Francisco Bay Area.
+3. I wanted to be somewhat close to my friends, most of whom live in the San Francisco Bay Area.

 You can find the original post [here](http://wesleytian.com/posts/reno).

 What's changed?
 After making multiple day trips to the Bay Area during the weekends to visit friends, I started to realize that it wasn't sustainable.
-Pairing that with the fact that it becomes much harder to make friends as you grow older, I wanted to be closer to my existing friends and hang out with them more often. <sup>[[1]](https://waitbutwhy.com/2014/12/10-types-odd-friendships-youre-probably-part.html) [[2]](https://www.reddit.com/r/AskReddit/comments/j3774n/adults_of_reddit_what_is_something_that_sucks/g7a43fn?utm_source=share&utm_medium=web2x&context=3) [[3]](https://www.reddit.com/r/AskReddit/comments/j3774n/adults_of_reddit_what_is_something_that_sucks/g7a53qj?utm_source=share&utm_medium=web2x&context=3)</sup>
+Pairing that with the fact that it becomes much harder to make friends as you grow older, I wanted to be closer to my existing friends and hang out with them more often.

+> "*...when one day, usually around your mid or late 20s, it hits you:*

+> *It’s not that easy to make friends anymore.*

+> *Sure, you’ll make new friends in the future—at work, through your spouse, through your kids—but you won’t get to that Tier 1 brothers level, or even to Tier 2, with very many of them, because people who meet as adults don’t tend to get through the 100+ long, lazy hangouts needed to reach a bond of that strength."* - Tim Urban <sup>[[1]](https://waitbutwhy.com/2014/12/10-types-odd-friendships-youre-probably-part.html)</sup>

+> In response to the Reddit question, [Adults of reddit, what is something that sucks about being an adult that most teenagers don’t realize?](https://www.reddit.com/r/AskReddit/comments/j3774n/adults_of_reddit_what_is_something_that_sucks/g7a43fn?utm_source=share&utm_medium=web2x&context=3) HilariousDisaster responded: *"Being lonely.
+Making friends as an adult is difficult, sometimes verging on impossible."*

 Even if the cost of living is going to a bit more expensive in the Bay Area and I'd be farther from Lake Tahoe, the sole reason of being closer to friends was enough to make me leave.